vagrant-libvirt/vagrant-libvirt/README.md

 * `io` - Controls specific policies on I/O. Value may be `threads` or `native`.
 * `copy_on_read` - Controls whether to copy read backing file into the image file.
 Value may be `on` or `off`.
 * `discard` - Controls whether discard requests (also known as "trim" or "unmap") are ignored or passed to the filesystem.
 Value may be `unmap` or `ignore`.
+  Note: for discard to work, you will likely also need to set `:bus => 'scsi'`
 * `detect_zeroes` - Controls whether to detect zero write requests.
 Value may be `off`, `on` or `unmap`.

 The following example creates two additional disks.